isntlee/Jellett-Gallery/README.md

 - Confirmed that edited pieces/items are added to the relevant collection and are searchable.
 - Confirmed that on selecting delete, an alert is fired requiring another click to proceed.

+### Known Issues:
+- Errors fire from the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) due to the presence of Bootstrap framework in the base.html head.
+I have been told by tutor support to mention that "these are false positive results" and "this happens occasionally with third party libraries"
 --

 ## Deployment